firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Dianita-Ceron.md

 [“Cielito Lindo”](https://en.wikipedia.org/wiki/Cielito_Lindo) - It’s a song that makes me happy!

 Written Work:  I haven’t read as much as I’d like to, but based on the passion of my fellow Mexicanx Initiative authors I would definitely recommend reading their works!
-I highly recommend “The Legend of Polloman” by Gonzalo Alvarez!
+I highly recommend _The Legend of Polloman_ by Gonzalo Alvarez!

 Visual piece of art: I’m seriously bad at picking just one.